skwp/git-workflows-book/README.md

     git nb feature123 master

-Also note that if you're creating a branch from the branch you're currently on, then the second argument can be ommitted, so if you're on the master branch already, simply use:
+Also note that if you're creating a branch from the branch you're currently on, then the second argument can be omitted, so if you're on the master branch already, simply use:

     git nb feature123